gbrlazvd/hackday_01_comunidade_ds/README.md

 # 7. Business Results

-- We dont measured business results
+- We didn't measure business results in this step of the project.

 # 8. Conclusions

+- To hack a Data Science problem in few hours or days in group is a great experience of learning and collaboration worth of training as much as possible

 # 9. Lessons Learned

-- To hack a Data Science problem in few ours or days in group is a great experience of learning and collaboration worth of training as much as possible.
+- We faced a few git issues that were usefull to learn more about this tool, mostly merge conflicts.

 # 10. Next Steps to Improve

-- See you in the next hackday.
+- Optimize feature engineering;
+- Test others classification algorithms for categorical data.

 # LICENSE